Evan

 • Windows 10 and Windows 11

-• Limited Linux support including Ubuntu and Red Hat Enterprise Linux
+• Linux support covers the Ubuntu and Red Hat Enterprise Linux versions listed in Microsoft’s supported-platforms documentation.

 Intune also supports specialized devices such as: